austins05/terralink/README.md

 A Node.js/Express backend server that integrates the Tabula (Tracmap) API with the Rotorsync iOS application, providing efficient field map management, contractor data, and real-time monitoring capabilities.

+## To add:
+Make so we have aweb interface and if Tabula goes down we can still add orders and then when tabula comes back up it will push those orders to tabula.
 ## 🌟 Overview

 Terralink Backend acts as an intelligent middleware between the Rotorsync iOS app and the Tabula API, offering: